BioPAL/BioPAL/README.md

         git clone --branch main https://github.com/your_name_here/BioPAL.git

-##### BioPAL installation option 1: "pip install -e" (developers only)
-When installed with pip, the processor can be run with a simple command, from any folder (this is the run for users) or manually with script (run for developers): see after in this guide.
-The code is editable, thanks to the "-e" option (so for users is suggested the installation option 2).

 In a conda command window, type the following instruction, which creates an empty biopal environment with no packages but with the correct python version installed (you can customize the environment name, modifying the "biopal" string)